lab-brussels-1/loruki-2/planning/backlog.md

 will complete the user experience, but are not necessary:

+- As a front-end-developer I want to know how i can install Loruki to use it for my projects

+  - [ ] There should be a terminal command on how to install Loruki

-- As a front-end developer i want to be able to contact Loruki on social media and github to be able to ask questions and see any updates
+- As a front-end developer i want to be able to open and navigate through this website on my mobile phone or tablet to quickly find documentation if i don't happen to have a laptop at hand

-  - [ ] Have a footer on all pages with contact infos for social medias and GitHub
+- [ ] make the design of the website responsive

 ## Could-Haves